0502djlee/stock_tax/README.md

 This code is not perfect.
 While it has worked for the tests I have used, it may not work for other reports.
 Use at your own risk.
 I am not responsible for your actions(meaning that no legal action can be taken against me).

+If there are any errors or mistakes, it would be great if you could inform me.
+I would love to improve the code, as I know it is not perfect.

 There are 2 versions that can process both PDF reports and CSV reports: "REAL_pdf_csv_python2.py" and "REAL_pdf_csv_python3.py"